In this module you will learn how to find relevant Subject Headings for our first, or P, element.

 Let's begin with the Subject Heading.

 Start building your search using the first PICO element, the concept for Problem/Population.
-For this part of the exercise we will use the search term: brain injury
+For this part of the exercise we will use the search term: infants.

 The Explode tool selects the selected heading as well as any narrower terms that are indented below it.
 This is a useful shortcut, for example, Explode Canada will find papers that are tagged with the heading of Canada as well as any that are tagged with the Provinces.
-As in some trees the indented terms are not relevant to the research question, an alternative to Explode is to be selective and choose ones that are relevant.
+If some of the terms are not relevant to your question, uncheck explode and select only the terms that match your question.

-In our example, selecting Explode for Brain injuries will include all the narrower terms indented below it in the list.
-Many are irrelevant to our topic and so we chose to select only the most appropriate.Focus
+In our example, selecting Explode for Infant will include all the narrower terms indented below it in the list.
+These describe specific subsets of our patient population, "Infant."Major Concept

-The Focus tool will only search for those articles where the topic is the main point of the paper.
-Where a subject heading has been designated as the main point (or focus) of the paper, it is identifiable by an * in the search history and MeSH field.
+The Major Concept tool will only search for those articles where the topic is the main point of the paper.
+Where a subject heading has been designated as a major concept of the paper, it is listed under Major Subjects on the document's profile and identified by a MM in the search history.

-As we will be constraining our search with other terms from the PICO, we will keep the search broad and not use Focus for Brain injuries
+As we will be searching additional PICO elements, we will keep the search broad and not use Major Concept for Infant

-Following the steps outlined above, find the most appropriate subject heading (MeSH) for your first concept.TIPS:
+Following the steps outlined above, find the most appropriate subject heading for your first concept.TIPS: